 Aneesa’s proud parents said that they had always encouraged their daughter to help the poor and needy.
 From an early age, she had loved to visit orphanages and the elderly, and had always been passionate about fundraising, and loved to give to others.

 “APAX has further entrenched this value by affording her many opportunities.
-As a Johannesburg Junior Councillor last year, she participated in charity events which broadened her horizons and empowered her vision.
+As a Johannesburg Junior Councillor last year, she participated in charity events that broadened her horizons and empowered her vision.
 And as a Channel Islam international ambassador for the second year running, Aneesa was able to gain a wealth of knowledge…

-“Although we have watched her in her little acts of kindness and generosity over the years, we certainly didn’t see this latest initiative coming, when she pledged R20, 000 to a waqf fund for the school.
+“Although we have watched her in her little acts of kindness and generosity over the years, we certainly didn’t see this latest initiative coming when she pledged R20, 000 to a waqf fund for the school.
 She has surpassed our expectations.
 Alhamdullilah, we feel very proud of her noble gesture in giving back and creating a lasting legacy.
 May Allah Almighty accept all her efforts.

 “The concept of waqf promoted by AWQAF SA is a brilliant and sustainable investment model.
 This is where all parties can benefit.
 I hope that schools can promote this.
-I encourage all learners to plant this seed, to water it and watch it grow into a huge tree giving its bountiful fruits to all, insha Allah,” said Aneesa’s dad.
+I encourage all learners to plant this seed, to water it, and watch it grow into a huge tree giving its bountiful fruits to all, Insha Allah,” said Aneesa’s dad.

 AWQAF SA CEO, Zeinoul Abedien Cajee, said that this is a first for a Head Girl of a Muslim school to show such inspiring leadership.

 “Aneesa is indeed a role model and we hope that every learner in every school follows her example.
-We need to up the scale of the waqf system, until it reaches every home in South Africa.
+We need to up the scale of the waqf system until it reaches every home in South Africa.
 Unless we empower ourselves through the waqf system, we will struggle to become a self-reliant, independent, indispensable, but beneficent community.
 The waqf system will enable us to take our humanitarian efforts to the poorest of the poor in South Africa, God willing,” he said.

 Cajee also announced that Aneesa had also been appointed as an AWQAF SA Youth Ambassador.
-“Waqf offers a dynamic solution to our socio economic challenges in the country, and we feel that by appointing dynamic young people to promote the uplifting values of waqf, we can grow confidently into the future,” he said.
+“Waqf offers a dynamic solution to our socio-economic challenges in the country, and we feel that by appointing dynamic young people to promote the uplifting values of waqf, we can grow confidently into the future,” he said.